chai86/Alto-1/README.md

 Team Members
 Some of our subscription plans enable you to grant account-level access rights to others.
 Persons with such access ("Team Members") may be able to see and potentially alter your data.
 You may revoke or downgrade Team Member access at any time.

-Videos
-We enable you to manage the privacy settings of your videos.
-On Vimeo.com, for example, your options, which depend on your subscription plan, may include:

-  Public (or "anyone"): Your video will be publicly-available.
-  Just you (i.e., "only me"): Your video will be available to you and authorized Team Members.
-  Selected people: Your video will be available to users you select (such as users you follow or specifically-designated users).
-  Password-protected: Your video may be accessed by anyone who enters the password you have set.
-  Private link: Your video may be accessed by anyone who enters the link assigned to it.

-We provide similar options for our Livestream.com services.
-You may change these settings at any time.
-Changes will be applied on a go-forward basis.
-You should exercise caution in granting access to others.
-Once you have granted access to someone else, you lose a degree of control over the distribution of your video as those persons may share the password and/or link with other people.
-Regardless of your profile or video privacy settings, Vimeo reserves the right to inspect them for compliance with its Terms of Service, to provide customer support, or to address technical issues.

 10. Communications from Us
 Emails